 Why should we hire Thane as de facto in-house IP counsel?

-Thane served as in-house counsel for The Boeing Company.
+Thane served as IP counsel for The Boeing Company.
 When combined with twenty-five years of working in global law firms, Thane knows how to help his clients overcome IP-related challenges.